sygmaprotocol/sygma-docs/docs/02-sygma-protocol/02-Tailored-Security/01-index.md

 Sygma’s verification systems can be dynamically chosen by a routing gateway as a single or combined system.
 It has been architected to provide the most optionality in order to reach cross-chain consensus.
 Sygma’s MPC, Spectre, and Zipline balance degrees of trust minimization and can be combined to ensure the highest level of security.

-- [**Multi-party computation (MPC)**](../02-Tailored-Security/02-MPC/02-mpc.md): a decentralized set of relayers leveraging MPC to attest to the validity of transactions on a source chain, which then transmits the corresponding proof to the destination chain.
+- [**Multi-party computation (MPC)**](../02-Tailored-Security/02-MPC/02-mpc.md): a distributed set of relayers leveraging MPC to attest to the validity of transactions on a source chain, which then transmits the corresponding signed attestation to the destination chain.

 - [**Spectre**](../02-Tailored-Security/03-Spectre/01-spectre-intro.md): a trust-minimized zero knowledge (zk) light-client coprocessor that generates zk-SNARK proofs of source chain consensus and user-defined computation of the verified blockchain state that can be efficiently verified on the destination chain.